klargdev/IaC-ERD-Backend/README.md

 ## Endpoint Onboarding

 ### Web Interface (Recommended)
-The BTWIN-SERVER web interface now provides a complete EDR agent generation system:
+The BTWIN-SERVER web interface now provides a complete, production-ready EDR agent onboarding system for Windows endpoints only:

 1. **Access the web interface:** http://localhost (or your configured domain)
 2. **Fill in the configuration:**